UrielRicardo/todolist/README.md

-#Todolist usING Node, Express and MongoDB
+Todolist using Node, Express and MongoDB